AltimitWill/Altimit-Winget-Tool/README.md

 1. Open PowerShell by searching for "PowerShell" in the Windows Start menu or by pressing the Windows key + R, typing "powershell," and pressing Enter.

 	By default, PowerShell has .ps1 execution policies in place that may prevent running .ps1 files.
-To change the execution policy for the current session, run the following command in PowerShell with administrative privileges: Set-ExecutionPolicy RemoteSigned
+To change the execution policy for the current session, run the following command in PowerShell with administrative privileges: <strong>Set-ExecutionPolicy RemoteSigned</strong>

 2. Navigate to the directory where your .ps1 file is located using the cd (Change-Location) command.
 For example, if your file is in the "C:\Altimit Winget Tool" directory, run the following command: cd C:\Altimit Winget Tool